 The Preferred Alternative would result in potentially significant impacts on Important Farmland as a result of permanent direct conversion to nonagricultural uses, permanent indirect conversion from creation of remnant parcels, and temporary and permanent disruption of agricultural infrastructure.
 The potentially significant impacts from temporary and permanent disruption of agricultural infrastructure would be mitigated to less than significant.
-However, the potentially significant impacts and indirect conversion would remain significant and unavoidable even with implementation of mitigation.
+However, the potentially significant impacts on Important Farmland from direct and indirect conversion would remain significant and unavoidable even with implementation of mitigation.